WRITE A REVIEW

 Ehh...this product is alright...but for the price I would just buy the secret brightening POWDER which is the most amazing creation ever for hiding under eye circles.

-However, I am just not convinced by this product.
+i decided to buy this after a makeover at an LM counter.
+I do have problems with dark circles/puffiness and the SA explained that Secret Brightener should go on under Secret Concealer, which in turn should go on under the brightening powder for maximum obliteration of undereye circles/darkness.However, I am just not convinced by this product.
 It is basically just a highlighter pen dispensing a pinky whitish sheeny product that kind of looks like a liquid version of Nars Copacabana (if you get my meaning).
 It goes on okay but is very hard to blend - I ended up blending most of it away and to my mind the combination of puffiness + highlighting product = super highlighted puffiness.
 It just seemed like an unecessary step in a complicated regime.
 I now tend to use secret concealer set with a very very light dusting of the brightening powder.
 I feel that unless you are an absolute expert with application, this use of multiple products on the undereye area, especially if you have fine lines is way too much.
 Especially in natural light on a hot day it is much to caked on.
 I won't buy this again, but am using it up as a highlighter on my browbone/cheek area

 Reviewer did not try the product Profanity/Vulgar language Advertising (Vendor promotion, iHerb Coupons etc.) Marketing campaign (BzzAgent, Influenster etc.)